Topics

 What Are the Effects of the Drought?

-The drought has helped drain reservoirs, fuel wildfires, ruin crops and put a real strain on the state’s electric grid.
+The drought has helped drain reservoirs, fuel wildfires, ruin crops, and put a real strain on the state’s electric grid.

 Dry conditions fueled a series of wildfires across the state in early September 2011.
 The most devastating, the Bastrop Complex Fire in Bastrop County, scorched over 34,000 acres and destroyed more than 1,300 homes.

-The drought has affected a wide-range of industries in Texas.
-Economists estimate that the drought has cost farmers and ranchers upwards of $8 billion.
-Some farmers and ranchers have rented or leased parts of their properties to recreational hunters in an attempt to make up some of their lost profits.
 The price of hay increased by 200 percent during the drought.
 Since the price of feeding cattle has skyrocketed, ranchers are culling their herds, selling off large numbers of cattle in auctions to out-of-state buyers.
-Farmers are in similarly dire straits.
-Corn outputs fell by 40% in 2011 and peanut production is down as well.
+Crops also suffered, as corn outputs fell by 40% in 2011 and peanut production is down as well.
 The lack of crops has created conditions for severe dust storms across the western part of the state.
+Rains in 2013 improved the outlook somewhat for agriculture, but drought remained severe in much of the Texas Panhandle, an important agricultural region.

 When Will the Drought End?